 - 1. All required core courses of the M.Div. curriculum for either the Pastoral Leadership or the Adaptive Leadership track. - 2.
-Up to 12 elective credits from the M.B.A. or M.A. program may be counted towards fulfilling the M.Div. elective credits.
+Up to 12 elective credits from the M.A. program may be counted towards fulfilling the M.Div. elective credits.
 Note: Since the Pastoral Leadership track has few electives, the Adaptive Leadership track provides the most savings in terms of time and cost.

-College Requirements: Consult the Eastern University Graduate Programs Catalog, under the College of Business and Leadership (M.B.A.) and the College of Health and Social Sciences (M.A.)
+College Requirements: Consult the Eastern University Graduate Programs Catalog, under the Department of Global Studies and Mission.